minhtuan221/Microservices-connector/README.md

 message = F.send('/helloworld','Mr. Close friend') # then you can send him a message
 ```

 `/helloworld` is the rule/topic you say/ask to a friend or the route in http.
 It need to start with `/`.
 The rule must match with the rule of `Typing` to be replied. `Mr. Close friend` is what you are talking about, which can be string, integer, float, list, dict or class.
+For example: `F.send('/topic',variable1, variable2, keyword1='secret key')`

 In other side, your friend or a microservice or a listener has the following process:
 ```